damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 * [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).
 * [ ] New team member: Create GitLab.com account and leave a comment in this issue with the handle.
 (To clarify, this is **not** the same as your account and username on dev.gitlab.org which you already have if you can see this issue).
 * [ ] Robert/Jacob/Ernst: Invite team members' GitLab.com account to the [gitlab-com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer.
-* [ ] New team member: Use the "reset your password" email of BambooHR to set a password and access your profile.
+* [ ] New team member: Access BambooHR, set a secure password and fill out any missing details of your profile; specifically your address, phone number(s), and emergency contact information.
-* [ ] New team member: Add your Address, Phone number, private email and emergency contact to your BambooHR profile page.
 * [ ] New team member: Set up [Calendly](https://about.gitlab.com/handbook/#calendly) and add your Calendly link to your Slack profile.

 ### WITHIN FIRST WEEK OF STARTING